Suzanne Vega ‘Small Blue Thing’

 Suzanne Vega “Small Blue Thing”

-Let’s take a look at the lyric and see how the song starts, and more importantly, if the simile breaks down during the song.
+Let’s take a look at the lyric and see how the song starts.
+More importantly, we’ll see if the simile breaks down during the song.

 Today I am a small blue thing, like a marble or an eye.

-The imagery of a “small blue thing” being “like” something else indicates the use of a simile, and in using the simile gives us a sense of how the speaker feels about themself . . . small, lost, or maybe unsure indicated by using the “or” when creating the simile.
+The imagery of a “small blue thing” being “like” something else indicates the use of a simile.
+Using the simile gives us a sense of how the speaker feels about themself . . . small, lost, or maybe unsure, as indicated by using the “or” when creating the simile.

 With my knees against my mouth I am perfectly round, I am watching you.”
 Still ties to the simile originally described.
-Now I’m thinking it might be a small child seated on the floor with their knees pulled to their chin.
+And sounds like it is a small child seated on the floor with their knees pulled to their chin.
 The imagery is helping set the scene.

-The chorus is key, because she maintains the imagery created with the simile.
+The chorus is key because she maintains the imagery created with the simile.
 This is extremely difficult to do.
-By attempting to tie a real character (girl/speaker) to an inanimate object (marble) you risk the song becoming comic because the simile is being stretched beyond realism.
+She does it by tying a real character (girl/speaker) to an inanimate object (marble).
+She increases the risk the listener will bail each time the simile is stretched beyond reality.

-Suzanne Vega however, never allows this sort of “Really?” moment to happen – making her one of the greatest songwriters on the planet (Janet).
+Suzanne Vega however, never allows this sort of “Really?” moment to happen.
+She keeps the listener in despite the oddity of the imagery.
+This makes her one of the greatest songwriters on the planet (Janet).

 CHORUS